 Insurance Requirements

 Upon execution of this Contract, the Contractor, at its own cost, shall have procured and will maintain for the duration of this Contract, insurance as specified in the Minimum Scope and Limits of Insurance.
 The Contractor shall furnish the County with certificates of insurance and endorsements required by this Contract.
-The County reserves the right to require complete, certified copies of all required insurance policies at any time.

 Each insurance policy shall be written on an "occurrence" form; except that professional liability, errors and omissions , will be acceptable on a "claims made" form.